dnvriend/sbt-native-packager-demo/README.md

 `docker:publishLocal` to create a docker image in your local repository.

 # Available Archetypes
-[Archetypes](http://www.scala-sbt.org/sbt-native-packager/gettingstarted.html#archetypes) __packaging defaults__ that make assumptions how to package our application and make it easy for us to package our application quickly.
+[Archetypes](http://www.scala-sbt.org/sbt-native-packager/gettingstarted.html#archetypes) are __packaging defaults__ that make assumptions how to package our application and make it easy for us to package our application quickly.
 Of course, when we don't like (some of) the default behaviors we can override those by overriding the appropriate key using the [archetype cheatsheet](http://www.scala-sbt.org/sbt-native-packager/archetypes/cheatsheet.html).